PhD in Higher Education

 -

-Two letters of reference, including at least one from a faculty member who can speak to the ability of the applicant to conduct research and to write at the graduate level
+Two letters of reference, including at least one from a faculty member who can speak to your ability to conduct research and to write at the graduate level

 -